sst/guide/_chapters/manage-environment-specific-secrets.md

 ...
 ```

-We are granting Lambda functions permissions to fetch and decrypt the SSM parameters.
+We are granting Lambda functions permission to fetch and decrypt the SSM parameters.

 Next we'll add the parameter names in our `config.js`.